 “It is all about the DNA of startups and emerging companies.”

 “Don’t hire great people, hire the right great people, they have to fit.”

 My notes and some slides from the talk here.
-If you find them useful, inspiring, invaluable or downright essential, do yourself the greatest of favours and get along to this year’s event:
+You can see an index of all the talks, videos and transcripts from Business of Software 2010 here.
+If you find them useful, inspiring, invaluable or downright essential, do yourself the greatest of favours and get along to this year's event:

 Transcript of David Russo's talk on importance of culutre in organisations: